Retinol is a derivative of vitamin A and an ingredient to help us resolve skin concerns like premature aging, acne condition, and hyperpigmentation.

-Retinols are frequently confused with retinoids (also a derivative of vitamin A) but in easy language retinols are comparatively mild to retinoids hence they are easily available over the counter, while retinoids need prescription.
-Because they’re mild, they work slower compared to Retinoids yet effective in solving most of our skin troubles.
+Retinol is often confused with Retinoids (also a derivative of vitamin A) but in easy language, Retinol is comparatively milder than Retinoids, hence it is easily available over the counter, while Retinoids need a prescription.
+Because Retinol is mild, it also works slower compared to Retinoids yet effective in solving most of our skin troubles.

 So, Is Retinol used before or after moisturizer?

-- It’s honestly your preference.
-I mean you can put retinol first, then a moisturizer or you can follow the ‘sandwich method’ of layering moisturizer -retinol -moisturizer.
+- It’s honestly about preference.
+I mean you can apply Retinol first, followed by moisturizer or you can follow the ‘sandwich method’ of layering moisturizer – Retinol -moisturizer.

-- If you have sensitive skin, a beginner or just want to be extra cautious while using retinol, ‘sandwich method’ will be safer for you.
+- If you have a sensitive skin type, are a beginner, or just want to be extra cautious while using retinol, the ‘M-R-M’ method will be safer for you.

-- Moisturizer will help soothe any potential dryness first & create an extra layer between your skin & retinol for extra safety including the retinol benefits.
+- Moisturizer will help soothe any potential dryness first and create an extra layer between your skin and Retinol for extra safety including all the retinol benefits.

-- If you’re a retinol pro, wash your face, pat it dry & voila go ahead with applying a pea-sized amount of retinol followed by moisturizer.
+- If you’re a Retinol veteran, wash your face, pat it dry, and go ahead with applying a pea-sized amount of retinol followed by moisturizer.

 - Wash your face.

 - Layer a non-comedogenic Moisturizer first, and let it absorb completely into the skin.

 What are the benefits of Retinol for our skin that people rave about so much?